Discharge from hospital

 - Discuss with family and friends, in advance of your discharge date, your needs when you leave the hospital

 - Discuss with your nurse any questions, doubts or concerns you may have

 - Make sure you have transport - an ambulance or hospital car can only be arranged if your doctor considers it is medically necessary.
 Again, please speak to your nurse if you have any problems

-- Let your local Department of Work and Pensions office know you are being discharged so your benefits can be adjusted, if necessary
+• Let your local Department of Work and Pensions office know you are being discharged as some benefit may be affected by your being in hospital.
+Further information on this can be found at http://www.yourlifeyourchoice.org.uk/media/73902/hospital%202014.pdf

 In most circumstances, a patient will remain in hospital only as long as he or she requires close supervision, and frequent (at least weekly) review, by a consultant.
-Most other forms of continuing health care will be delivered in the patient’s own home, or in a residential or nursing facility.
-If you are considered as needing home, residential or nursing home care, there may well be a financial assessment as charges for these services may be made.
+Most other forms of ongoing health care will be delivered in the patient’s own home, or in a residential or nursing facility.
+If you are considered as needing care at home or residential or nursing home care, there may be a financial assessment as charges for these services may be made.

 Our social workers would be happy to talk this through with you.
 Your nurse can arrange a meeting.

 When you are discharged, a full letter will be sent to your general practitioner advising of any subsequent attention or medication that is needed.
 If you have any health problems after returning home, please do not hesitate to contact your general practitioner.

 If you need the services of the community nurse whilst at home, this will be arranged for you by your nurse.

 Sometimes transplant patients will be advised to stay, with their carer, in the intermediate discharge accommodation on site, for a period after leaving hospital and before returning home.